StackVista/stackstate-docs/use/alerting/event-handlers.md

 description: StackState Kubernetes Troubleshooting
 ---

-# Alerts

 ## Overview

-When something goes wrong within your IT environment, StackState can use event handlers to send alerts to notify you or your teammates.
+When something goes wrong within your IT environment, StackState can use event handlers to notify you or your teammates.
 A message can be sent in the form of an email, Slack message, mobile ping or an HTTP POST request to any URL.
 Alerts can contain detailed content on the trigger event and possible root cause.

 ![StackState event notification in Slack with possible root cause information](../../.gitbook/assets/slack_alert.png)

 ## Event handlers

-Event handlers added to a StackState view can send event notifications or trigger actions in response to health state change events.
-The event handler will listen to events generated within the view and run a configured event handler function when the configured [event type](#state-change-events) is generated.
+Event handlers added to a StackState view can send event notifications or trigger actions in response to [health state change events](#state-change-events).
+The event handler will listen to events generated within the view and run a configured event handler function when the configured event type is generated.

-You can check the configured event handlers for a view and add new event handlers from the StackState UI right panel **View summary** tab.
-For details, see [manage Event Handlers](/use/events/manage-event-handlers.md).
+You can check the configured event handlers for a [custom view](../views/k8s-custom-views.md) and add new event handlers from the StackState UI right panel **Alerts** tab.
+For details, see [manage event handlers](#manage-event-handlers).

 ![Event handlers](/.gitbook/assets/v51_configured_event_handlers.png)